King Kong (2013 musical): Act I

 After two months on the water, Denham explains to Ann about the filming location, Skull Island, and Englehorn and his crew threaten Denham, demanding Denham to explain why they're going to Skull Island.
 Ann suddenly appears and threatens to blow the ship up using the gas bombs if they don't let Denham go, earning Denham's awe ("The Mutiny").
 As Englehorn and his crew return to work, Ann defends her actions, saying that Denham is her ticket to getting off the streets just as the ship arrives.
 As everyone disembarks to explore, Denham tries to take a few shots of Ann playing with some vines until a giant ape named Kong captures her.

 Denham tries to film the beast but Kong swipes at him, smashing the camera in the process, grabs Ann, and carries her away ("Skull Island").
 Kong brings Ann to a high cliff overlooking the forest ("The Ascent").
-An enraged Denham suggests tells the crew to leave the island and let Ann fend for herself, but upon hearing Lumpy's desire to see Kong, Denham decides to make Kong a tourist attraction.
+An enraged Denham tells the crew to leave the island and let Ann fend for herself, but upon hearing Lumpy's desire to see Kong, Denham decides to make Kong a tourist attraction.
 As they climb through the forest, he wonders about the opportunity and profit of capturing Kong. ("The World").
 Meanwhile, Ann wakes up to face Kong in his cave.
 At first, she is frightened by the beast, but after having a roaring contest with him, she builds the courage to see beyond his harsh exterior.
 Kong protects her when she is almost attacked by a giant snake ("The Cobra Fight"), and as Ann patches his wounds, the two bond ("Full Moon Lullaby").

-While Kong falls asleep, Ann quickly runs off down back into the jungle.
+While Kong falls asleep, Ann quickly runs off, back into the jungle.
 Kong quickly realizes she's gone, prompting him to chase after her ("The Descent").
 Ann bumps into Denham and Lumpy, the latter of whom is overjoyed to see her, and the former telling her that a queen would scream for Kong.
 Ann remorsefully complies, bringing Kong to where the rest of the ship's crew is waiting, and causing Kong to get ambushed and knocked unconscious by the gas bombs ("Kong's Capture").